nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 			- an acute medication is considered active on its `effective.start` only
 			- a repeat medication is considered on-going and is active from its `effective.start`
 			- when a medication is not defined as an acute or repeat it **MUST** be treated as repeat
+  - all medications that are prescribed elsewhere will be returned regardless of the `medicationSearchFromDate`

   - and when the `includePrescriptionIssues` parameter is set to `false`: